infiniteNIL/MonkeySwift/README.md

 # MonkeySwift
-Monkey programming language (from Writing an Interpreter in Go) implemented in Swift
+Monkey programming language (from _Writing an Interpreter in Go_, and _Writing a Compiler in Go_) implemented in Swift